Brain Morphology Normative modelling platform for abnormality and Centile estimation: Brain MoNoCle: Funding

-\subsection{Funding}
+\section{Funding}

 BL, YW, and KL were supported by the EPSRC (EP/Y016009/1).
 YW and PT were supported by UKRI Future Leaders Fellowships (MR/V026569/1, MR/T04294X/1).
 The Bipolar Lithium Imaging and Spectroscopy Study (BLISS) project was funded by the Medical Research Council (Clinician Scientist Fellowship BH135495 to DAC).
 The normative MEG UK data collection was supported by an MRC UK MEG Partnership Grant, MR/K005464/1.
-GPW and the collection of control data for the UCLH dataset were supported by the MRC (G0802012 and MR/M00841X/1).
+GPW and the collection of control data for the UCLH dataset were supported by the MRC (G0802012 and MR/M00841X/1) and the NIHR UCLH/UCL Biomedical Research Centre.
+JP-T and DC were supported by the Newcastle NIHR Biomedical Research Centre.

 The funders did not have a role in study conception, design, data collection, data analysis, interpretation of the data, preparation of the article, or article submission.